 3.2.6.
 IP version 6

 The official version of IP that has been in use since the early 1980s is version 4.
 Due to the tremendous growth of the Internet and new emerging applications, it was recognized that a new version of IP was becoming necessary.
 In late 1995, IP version 6 (IPv6) was entered into the Internet Standards Track.
-The primary description of IPv6 is contained in RFC 1883 and a number of related specifications, including ICMPv6.
+In 2017, RFC 8200/STD 86 was released as the latest IPv6 specification, also elevating RFC 4443 describing ICMPv6 to an Internet Standard (STD 89).

-IPv6 is designed as an evolution from IPv4, rather than a radical change.
+IPv6 is designed as an evolution from IPv4, rather than a radical change, so as to allow for an orderly transition.
 Primary areas of change relate to:

-- Increasing the IP address size to 128 bits
+- Increasing the IP address size to 128 bits, essentially makijng it future-proof

 - Better support for traffic types with different quality-of-service objectives